akang05/Alvin-Kang-blog/index.md

 ---

-## Why This Matters
+## Why Does This Matters
 DataTone demonstrates that AI can **augment human reasoning** rather than replace it.
 By managing ambiguity collaboratively, it enables a more inclusive and effective approach to data exploration.

 ---

 ## Personal Reflection
 DataTone emphasizes **human-computer collaboration**.
 By guiding users and providing clarity rather than attempting full automation, it creates a transparent and empowering experience.
 Its principles continue to influence modern AI-assisted visualization tools.

 ---